w3f/Grants-Program/applications/iris.md

 The parachain connected to Iris must implement a [custom rpc endpoint](#custom-rpc-endpoints) that can receive file data from authorized nodes in Iris.
 When an OCW processes the command, it verifies that the requesting node owns a ticket to the owned CID.
 After successful verification, the OCW calls the RPC endpoint, passing the file bytes as the request body.

-#### Governance and Cleanup
+#### Governance, Moderation and Cleanup
+**DISCLAIMER**: Governance is not in the scope of this proposal, however, we want to stress that governance is one of the main focuses of future work after completion and will become one of the main features of Iris going forward.
+Due to the importance of this topic, we mention it here.

 Due to the nature of decentralization, there is a wide berth for potential abuse of the network.
 Particularly, for a storage network, this could manifest as leveraging the network to store or share illegal or abusive content (e.g. hate speech).
 In order to counteract this, Iris lets nodes report or flag content through an extrinsic, providing a cid, multiaddr, as well as a reason for reporting the content.
 When certain conditions are met, nodes who hold the content are incentivized to remove it from their IPFS node and punished if they do not.

 Iris has two flavors of governance: Content governance (moderation) as well as membership governance.
 - content governance